crosscompute/lineworker-safety-guides/make-safety-checklist/input.md

 # See Lineworker Safety Topics

 1. Mark the checkboxes to describe the work that your team will be doing today.
-2. Click Run to see a checklist of recommended topics to discuss at your safety briefing.
+2. Click Run to see a safety checklist of topics to discuss at your safety briefing.
+3. Ask workers to scan the QR code to review and submit the safety checklist.

 {work_description}